+Join us for the first Climate Action Practitioner Micro-Credential in Canada!
 This program advances new thinking and actions via online courses covering a range of topics related to climate action for working professionals.
-Completion of four courses will provide you with the Climate Adaptation Fundamentals Micro-Credential.
+Completion of four courses will provide you with the Climate Action Practitioner (Foundation) Micro-Credential.

 The program explores how climate change is affecting us, what we can do to reduce the impacts, and how we can increase our individual and collective resilience and adaptability.
 You will actively engage within a multidisciplinary and professional community to develop the foundational knowledge and skills to bring climate action strategies and transition leadership into your workplace.
 You will develop an understanding of regional climate trends and risks, their implications for human, infrastructure, and natural systems, and how change leadership, financial, and policy approaches are integral to devising real solutions.

 Completion of the Climate Action Practitioner Micro-credential can be used as credit in the Master of Arts Climate Action Leadership.